LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     * Scroll to the bottom of the pages and tap on "Create Repository"
     * You'll be shown a new screen with a lot of options - just ignore this

+You will not be interacting with your Match-Secrets repository directly.
+It needs to exist for other actions to work correctly.

 ### Fork LoopWorkspace

 1. Open this link [https://github.com/LoopKit/LoopWorkspace](https://github.com/LoopKit/LoopWorkspace) to open LoopWorkspace repository owned by LoopKit.